Over 25 Years of Experience!

 • Transferring title and ownership of assets to the beneficiaries

-If no will exists, the state mandates distribution of the estate.
+If no will exists, state law controls distribution of the estate.

 Big city professionalism, small town personal attention

-Located in Purchase, New York, Walsh, Amicucci & Pantaleo LLP offers the best of two worlds.
+Located in White Plains, New York, Walsh & Amicucci LLP offers the best of two worlds.
 Our clients rely on us to provide the kind of highly skilled, professional service they would expect from a pricey, big city firm coupled with the warm, personal attention they would expect from their hometowns.
 We do not hand you off to others.
 We roll up our shirtsleeves and get to work to help you, your family, and your business prepare for the future.
 Call us at 914-251-1115 or simply use our convenient online form to tell us how we can help you.

-Serving New York City and New York's Westchester, Rockland, Putnam, and Ulster Counties
+Serving the New York City metro area, including Westchester, Manhattan, Bronx, Queens, Kings, Richmond, Rockland, Putnam, Dutchess, Orange, Ulster, Nassau and Suffolk Counties